 Local professionals will occasionally be guest speakers and there will be field trips to relevant sites.
 Students will also have the opportunity to broaden their views and challenge assumptions by engaging in classroom debates on a number of topics.
 Students will be expected to regularly read a major city newspaper in print or online.

-- Senior Seminar (For Hope College students only)
+- Senior Seminar (For Albion College students only)

 In this seminar, participants will use readings, discussions, and activities to interrogate the terms values and vocation, in order to explore and develop a personal philosophy of life.
 We will define, analyze, and critique these and related terms as we come to articulate what they mean to us personally and in relation to faith-based or other concepts of life-view and worldview.
 Students will debate questions of happiness, meaningfulness, fulfillment, and satisfaction as they consider what kinds of people they want to become, how they will contribute to their communities and the larger society, and what they wish to take from their college education.

 Seminar participants will read, conduct interviews, visit several placement sites, screen films, attend events in the city, write exercises, reports, essays, and a culminating life-view paper, and draw heavily on their reflections and learning from their field placements, seminars, and city living.